bejuba/nanooptics/README.md

 ## installation
 The correlator makes heavy use of cython.
 Therefore those modules have to be compiled.
-The setup.py should take care of this when installing the module with pip
+The setup.py should take care of this when installing the module with pip or by executing the setup.py.

 Therefore simply cloning and installing should just work

 ```
 git clone https://github.com/berndso/nanooptics.git

+cd nanooptics

 python setup.py install
 ```